MarktW86/azure-psdocs-processing/azuresmps/conceptual/4.0.0/other-install.md

 > [!NOTE]
 > If you have previously installed Azure modules from the PowerShell Gallery, the installer
-> will automatically remove them.
+> automatically removes them.
 This simplifies your environment by ensuring that only one version
 > of Azure PowerShell is installed.
 However, there are scenarios where you may need multiple
 > versions installed at the same time.
 >
-> PowerShell Gallery modules installs modules in
+> PowerShell Gallery modules install modules in
 > `$env:ProgramFiles\WindowsPowerShell\Modules`.
-In contrast, the WebPI installer will
+In contrast, the WebPI installer
-> install the Azure modules in `$env:ProgramFiles(x86)\Microsoft SDKs\Azure\PowerShell\`.
+> installs the Azure modules in `$env:ProgramFiles(x86)\Microsoft SDKs\Azure\PowerShell\`.
 >
 > If an error occurs during install, you can manually remove the Azure* folders in your
 > `$env:ProgramFiles\WindowsPowerShell\Modules` folder, and try the installation again.